ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>When I interview candidates, I prefer a real-world problem that demonstrates the candidate’s practical expertise with Kubernetes to be…</blockquote>

 <h3>4.
-Zero Trust: A DevSecOps Engineer’s Perspective - <a href="https://medium.com/@favourori/zero-trust-a-devsecops-engineers-perspective-ad1984677cec" target="_blank" rel="noopener noreferrer">link</a></h3>
+Ditch Unnecessary Abstractions, Embrace a Direct Hands-On Approach to automating Azure OpenAI with… - <a href="https://medium.com/azure-terraformer/ditch-unnecessary-abstractions-embrace-a-direct-hands-on-approach-to-automating-azure-openai-with-a7af1de0ede5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Favour Ori`**
+✍️ **posted by `Azure Terraformer`**

-<blockquote>As the digital landscape grows increasingly complex, the need for robust security measures has never been greater.
-Enter Zero Trust — a…</blockquote>
+<blockquote>This article explores the practicalities of integrating your own data — stored in Azure Blob Storage — into an Azure OpenAI model.
+While…</blockquote>

 <h3>5.
 Why Stack Overflow and Reddit Still Beats AI For Your Tech Problems - <a href="https://medium.com/@DevOpsTrenches/why-stack-overflow-and-reddit-still-beats-ai-for-your-tech-problems-b61f5bb41d6d" target="_blank" rel="noopener noreferrer">link</a></h3>